aanchal-fatwani/js-best-practices/README.md

     Object literals and arrays are a more straightforward way to create objects and arrays in JavaScript than using the new constructor method.
     Use {} Instead of new Object() and use [] Instead of new Array() as when using the new constructor method in JavaScript, there are a few potential pitfalls to be aware of.

-    One common issue is with accidental type coercion.
-When using new with a non-primitive value (like an object or array), the new keyword can cause unexpected type coercion.
+    One common issue is accidental type coercion.
+When using new with a non-primitive value (like an object or array), the 'new' keyword can cause unexpected type coercion.
 For example, if you accidentally omit the new keyword when creating a new instance of an object using a constructor function, the 'this' keyword inside the constructor will refer to the global object instead of the new object you intended to create, which can lead to unintended consequences in your code.

     Additionally, the new keyword can add a bit of extra complexity and confusion when creating objects or arrays.
 By using object literals ({}) or array literals ([]) instead of the new constructor notation, you can simplify your code and make it easier to understand.